drogovic/docusaurus-useitcloud/my-website/docs/Provider_Configuration/02_clever_cloud.md

 * Token Key
 * Token Secret Key

-You can get this information by logging into the Clever Cloud Management portal using this link  https://console.clever-cloud.com/  as administrator of your subscription.
+You can get this information by logging into the [Clever Cloud Management portal](https://console.clever-cloud.com/)  as administrator of your subscription.

 ![Image](/img_UIC_Provider_Cred_Settings/cleverimage010.png#bordered)